OilBro/OilProTanks/replit.md

   - Changed PDF filename format from "TEAM_Standard" to "OilPro"
   - All professional formatting and technical content remains unchanged
-  - Reports maintain exact API 653 compliance while using OilPro branding
+  - Reports maintain exact API 653 compliance while using OilPro branding ✓ CRITICAL FIXES AND ENHANCEMENTS (January 10, 2025):
+  - Fixed shell ring numbering: SR-1 (bottom course) now correctly shown as thickest (0.625")
+  - Shell Course 1 is bottom with maximum stress, Shell Course 6 is top with minimum thickness
+  - Added component labels to thickness measurements in edit mode
+  - Created comprehensive thickness and checklist editing components
+  - Enhanced checklist import with pattern matching for inspection items
+  - Checklists now automatically grow as new items are recognized during import
+  - Added visual PDF generator with professional charts and diagrams
+  - Settlement analysis charts with API 653 compliance lines
+  - Corrosion rate box plots with statistical analysis by shell ring
+  - Professional 3D bar charts for status visualization
   - Added comprehensive table of contents with proper page numbering
   - Created evaluation summary and repair checklist with formal finding ID system
   - Added detailed tank specifications section with all professional fields